-The 25-year-old is expected to feature from the start for BVB when the club takes on the Londoners in Tuesday's Champions League match, but he could very well have lined up for the Premier League leader instead if things had gone differently.
+The 25-year-old is expected to feature from the start for BVB when they take on the Londoners in Tuesday's Champions League match, but he could very well have lined up for the Premier League leaders instead if things had gone differently.

 "It was very close in 2012.
 Three times in my career I was almost at Arsenal.
 It never happened, but that is normal in football," Sahin said at a press conference.

-Sahin then went on to discuss the Group F encounter versus Arsenal and singled out Mesut Ozil as one of the key players.
+Sahin then went on to discuss the Group F encounter versus Arsenal and singled out Mesut Ozil as one of their key players.

 "Mesut is a great player and good friend of mine.
-If you said he was the only player for Arsenal it would be disrespectful, but you can definitely say he is an important part of the team," he said.
+If you said he was the only player for Arsenal it would be disrespectful, but you can definitely say he is an important part of the team.